404FoundingFather/wolfram-sim-ehammond/memory-bank/07-kanban.md

 ## Done

 **Sprint 1: Core Hypergraph & Rule Representation Tasks (F1.1, F1.2)**
+-   Task: Implement core `Hypergraph` struct with methods for add/remove, basic queries (F1.1) - [Completed May 16, 2025]
+    - Implemented `Hypergraph` struct with core data storage using HashMaps for atoms and relations
+    - Added indexed lookup from atoms to relations for efficient querying
+    - Implemented methods for adding/removing atoms and relations, with proper cross-reference management
+    - Added query methods like find_relations_with_atom, atom_count, relation_count, etc.
+    - Added ID generation for atoms and relations
+    - Added comprehensive unit tests for all functionality
 -   Task: Design and implement `Relation` (hyperedge) representation (e.g., `Vec<AtomId>`) (F1.1) - [Completed May 15, 2025]
     - Implemented `RelationId` as a newtype wrapper around `u64` with serialization support
     - Implemented `Relation` struct with ID, ordered collection of AtomIds, and optional metadata